doocs/leetcode/solution/1200-1299/1280.Students and Examinations/README_EN.md

 | student_id    | int     |
 | student_name  | varchar |
 +---------------+---------+
-In SQL, student_id is the primary key for this table.
+student_id is the primary key (column with unique values) for this table.
 Each row of this table contains the ID and the name of one student in the school.
 </pre>